Maxim Group Thinks BioNano Genomics' Stock is Going to Recover

 Maxim Group Thinks BioNano Genomics’ Stock is Going to Recover

-Maxim Group analyst Jason McCarthy assigned a Buy rating to BioNano Genomics (BNGO) yesterday and set a price target of $2.00.
-The company’s shares closed last Tuesday at $0.69, close to its 52-week low of $0.25.
+Maxim Group analyst Jason McCarthy maintained a Buy rating on BioNano Genomics (BNGO) yesterday and set a price target of $2.00.
+The company’s shares closed last Tuesday at $0.60, close to its 52-week low of $0.25.

-According to TipRanks.com, McCarthy is a top 100 analyst with an average return of 31.5% and a 52.1% success rate.
-McCarthy covers the Healthcare sector, focusing on stocks such as Brainstorm Cell Therapeutics, Lineage Cell Therapeutics, and Vertex Pharmaceuticals.
+According to TipRanks.com, McCarthy is a 5-star analyst with an average return of 29.3% and a 48.4% success rate.
+McCarthy covers the Healthcare sector, focusing on stocks such as Appili Therapeutics Inc Class A, Brainstorm Cell Therapeutics, and SELLAS Life Sciences Group.

-BioNano Genomics has an analyst consensus of Strong Buy, with a price target consensus of $1.47, implying an 116.2% upside from current levels.
+BioNano Genomics has an analyst consensus of Strong Buy, with a price target consensus of $1.47, representing a 149.9% upside.
 In a report issued on August 14, Oppenheimer also maintained a Buy rating on the stock with a $1.50 price target.

 See today’s analyst top recommended stocks >>